23 Pool Games for All Ages to Enjoy Pool Party

 Ball Push Relay

-This is a silly one, push a ball across the pool, but you can only use your head or your nose, no hands allowed.
-Set up a start and finish line.
+This one is silly.
+Players must push a ball across the pool to the finish line, but you can only use your head or your nose; no hands allowed.
 Players race to see who can push the ball the fastest.
-It’s hard to steer and super funny to watch.
+It’s hard to steer but super funny to watch.

 Simon Says – Pool Edition